Six Common Symptoms of Intestinal Problems

 The purpose of this organ is to process food, starting with the small intestines where the majority of this happens; nutrients are absorbed by the epithelial cells, which in turn distribute them to the bloodstream to carry them to the other parts of the body.

-This process ends with the large intestines; which absorbs mineral salts and water to create faecal matter, which is then expelled from the body.
+This process ends with the large intestines, which absorbs mineral salts and water to create fecal matter, which is then expelled from the body.